How to tell someone you self harm

 Writing down what you want to tell someone

-If you want to tell someone you self harm but do not think you can say it out loud, writing it down may is a good way to express yourself to others.
-Writing down what you want to say can also be helpful if you want to speak to your doctor about self harming, as it will be a more formal conversation.
-Your doctor will probably ask you questions such as how you self harm, where you self harm, when you started self harming, and what makes you want to self harm.
-Writing down your answers to these questions beforehand may help you to focus the conversation if you feel upset or overwhelmed.
+If you want to tell someone that you self-harm but don’t think you can say it out loud, writing it down is an equally valid way of expressing yourself.
+Writing down what you want to say can also be helpful if you plan to talk to your doctor about self-harming, as this will likely be a more formal conversation.
+Your doctor might ask you questions such as how you self-harm, where you self-harm, when you started, and what makes you want to self-harm.
+Writing down your answers to these questions beforehand may help you stay focused on what you want to say during the conversation if you feel upset or overwhelmed.

 Opening up to someone you do not know